yashfirkedata/yashfirkedata/README.md

 - 💬 Open for discussion on any AI/ML topic (motive is exchange of knowledge).
 - 📫 How to reach me: yashfirke.edu@gmail.com
 - 😄 Pronouns: He/Him.
-- ⚡️ Fun-Fact: I had a major career transition from being a Biology student to becoming a Software Engineer 😅.
+- ⚡️ Fun-Fact: I had a major career transition from being a Biology student to becoming a Data Scientist and AI/ML Engineer 😅.
 I love cooking, trying new things, and finding bugs in code for fun 🤣

 ## 🌐 Socials: